 Estate Tax Rates Around the World

-Speaking of the United States, it has the fourth highest estate tax or inheritance tax rate in the developed world, with rates of 40 percent.
+The United States has the fourth highest estate tax in the developed world, with rates of 40 percent.

-On the other hand, fifteen OECD member countries apply no death tax when property is passed on to close family or lineal heirs, although some countries have exceptions.
-Some European countries do have ongoing wealth taxes, so it’s possible that you would pay income tax AND wealth tax when alive, and then a death tax when you die.
+On the other hand, fifteen OECD member countries apply no death tax when the property is passed on to close family or lineal heirs, although some countries have exceptions.
+Some European countries do have ongoing wealth taxes, so it’s possible that you would pay income tax and wealth tax when alive and then a death tax when you die.

 Yet the average man on the street would insist that “the rich” aren’t taxed enough.

-If you’ve read our site at all over the last six years, you would know that my suggestion to those seeking low estate tax rates is to “go where you’re treated best” and find a zero-tax country with friendly laws for wealthy people.
+If you’ve read our site at all over the last ten years, you would know that our suggestion to those seeking low estate tax rates is to “go where you’re treated best” and find a zero-tax country with friendly laws for wealthy people.

 On a positive note, more countries are reducing or eliminating their estate taxes as they realize that the entire concept is nothing but a way to unfairly bilk the wealthy out of money at death.
 Many countries have seen estate tax revenues drop due to proper estate planning and even expatriation, so much so that thirteen jurisdictions have repealed estate taxes since 2000.